imixs/imixs-marty/src/site/markdown/install/setup.md

 |auto (default)	| initializes the userDb default user and uploads the default models|
 |none			| no action 														|

+## System Model

+The model version for the Marty System model is mandatory and defined by the imixs property

+	setup.system.model=system-de-1.1

 ## Integration
 The Setup Service is automatically started on deployment.
 You can also call the setup by the Rest API.